FURminator vs SleekEZ vs Hertzko — 2026 Tested

 The handle is comfortable and the weight is reasonable.
 Rubberized grip is secure even with wet hands.
 The tool doesn't develop the grip fatigue that some lighter tools do because the handle is thicker.

-The wires are genuinely fine and well-spaced.
+The wires are really fine and well-spaced.
 They dig into undercoat without the risk of coat damage that comes with aggressive blades.
 For nervous dogs or dogs with sensitive skin, this is a safer choice than the FURminator.

-Real Drawbacks:
+Real Drawbacks

 Undercoat removal is moderate.
 It's not aggressive enough for heavy double-coated shedding, but it does work.
 If you have a German Shepherd in full coat blow, you'll need more passes and more time than with a FURminator.
 It's a tool that works, but requires patience.

 The self-cleaning button mechanism can fail.
 Some users report the button stops retracting the wires fully after 1-2 years of use.
-This is the biggest durability concern with this tool—the mechanism is mechanical and subject to wear.
+This is the biggest durability concern with this tool, the mechanism is mechanical and subject to wear.

 Wire durability is okay, not excellent.
 After 3-4 years of regular use, the wires can flatten or bend, reducing effectiveness.
 This isn't a lifetime tool like the FURminator can be with proper care.

 The brush design means you're working with the same tool type as any basic slicker brush, just with better self-cleaning.
-If you already own a regular slicker brush, the performance difference isn't night-and-day—you're mainly paying for the convenience button.
+If you already own a regular slicker brush, the performance difference isn't night-and-day, you're mainly paying for the convenience button.

-The Medium size is genuinely too small for anything larger than a 40-pound dog.
+The Medium size is really too small for anything larger than a 40-pound dog.
 Even the Large size requires many passes on a Golden Retriever.
 This tool is better suited to small and medium-sized dogs.

 - Cocker Spaniel (double coat, medium dog): good results, manageable shedding removal